-The artwork is nicknamed “Española,” or, “Spanish Girl” because of the dolled-up child in between a man and a woman who appear to be her parents.
+The artwork is nicknamed “Española”, or “Spanish Girl”, because of the dolled-up child in between a man and a woman who appear to be her parents.
 This work is from a set of sixteen paintings by Miguel Cabrera (c.
 1715-1768), one of the greatest painters in Mexico during his time.
-These paintings are part of the celebrated set of casta, or caste, paintings that depicted and categorize the hierarchy of interracial mixings among Indians, Spaniards, Creoles, and Africans.
+These paintings are part of the celebrated set of casta, or caste, paintings that depict and categorize the hierarchy of interracial mixings among Indians, Spaniards, Creoles, and Africans.

-These paintings were usually commissioned by white elites during the viceroyalty of New Spain in the early 1700’s.
-They were seen as a sort of souvenir that they can bring back to their home country of Spain and show it off to their elite friends.
+These paintings were usually commissioned by white elites during the vice-royalty of New Spain in the early 1700’s.
+They were seen as a sort of souvenir that could be brought back to one’s home country of Spain to show off to elite friends.
 More than 120 casta paintings still exist today, each painted by different artists depicting their different styles.

 As you can tell, the letter was written in the voice of Española, then signed at the bottom as if by the little girl herself.
 The five snapshots in the envelope were finally able to show what the painting looked like since there were no pre-modern images or even written descriptions of Cabrera’s set.

 Katzew did everything to try to find some hint of where this envelope came from.
 A 2 mile radius might seem short, but it ranges a lot of houses and apartments which would make it impossible to pinpoint.
 The stamps that she looked into were not canceled by the post office, which would have narrowed her search.
 They stopped making the thirty-seven-cent a decade before the letter was sent, and the commemorative stamp honoring writer Jack London was issued in 1988.
 As for the snapshots, Katzew even took the snaps to Sammy’s Camera to see if they can get some information about the prints only to come out empty handed as well.